 Unless a starting state is given from a file, the lakes start the simulation filled with water to their outflow threshold.
-That means for ilakes and simple olakes a water level equal to lake_depth.
+That means for most lakes a water level equal to lake_depth.
 Dams are filled to the dam's maximum elevation (equal to lake_depth), except for flood control dams which are initialized with an empty regulation volume.